-The Gastroenterology Department provides an excellent range of services delivered by our dedicated multidisciplinary team of clinicians, nurses and administrative personnel.
-The department strives to deliver the highest quality care through clinical governance and patient feedback in order to continually improve services.
+The Gastroenterology Department provides an excellent range of services delivered by our dedicated multidisciplinary team of clinicians, nurses and administrative staff.
+We strive to deliver the highest quality care through clinical governance and patient feedback and continually improve services.

-A range of our endoscopy and bowel cancer screening services have relocated to the Quadram Institute, situated across from the NNUH on Norwich Research Park.
-Due to increasing demand and a need to screen a broader age range for diagnostic and potential preventative reasons, the NNUH is expanding its services for bowel screening and endoscopy.
+A range of our endoscopy and bowel cancer screening services are based at the Quadram Institute, close to NNUH on Norwich Research Park.
+Due to increasing demand and a need to screen a broader age range for diagnostic and potential preventative reasons, we’re expanding our services for bowel screening and endoscopy.

-The Quadram Institute houses NNUH’s regional endoscopy facility, providing state-of-the-art facilities for patients in a facility where clinicians will work alongside scientists to conduct research to improve human health and wellbeing throughout life.
-In-patient services will remain at the hospital.
+The Quadram Institute houses our regional endoscopy service, providing state-of-the-art facilities for patients and where clinicians work alongside scientists to conduct research to improve health and wellbeing.
+In-patient services remain at the hospital.

-The Gastroenterology team at Quadram Institute will be able to conduct at least 40,000 procedures a year in the facility, making it one of the largest endoscopy centres in Europe.
+The Gastroenterology team at Quadram Institute can conduct at least 40,000 procedures a year, making it one of the largest endoscopy centres in Europe.

-The multi-million pound facility is a partnership between NNUH, Quadram Institute Bioscience (formerly the Institute of Food Research) and the University of East Anglia (UEA) and will be a world-class centre for food and health research.
+The multi-million pound facility is a partnership between NNUH, Quadram Institute Bioscience (formerly the Institute of Food Research) and the University of East Anglia and is a world-class centre for food and health research.

-The NNUH is one of the largest teaching hospital trusts in the UK and provides a regional bowel screening programme and one of the biggest colorectal surgery and gastrointestinal endoscopy services in the UK.
+We’re one of the largest teaching hospital trusts in the UK and provide a regional bowel screening programme and one of the biggest colorectal surgery and gastrointestinal endoscopy services in the UK.